 Each year the Council convenes to three main sessions of a total of approximately ten weeks, wherein it by diverse means seeks to prevent and address human rights violations.
 All the Member States of the UN are allowed to attend the main sessions but only elected members of the Council are entitled to vote.
 The Council has at its disposal over 50 special mechanisms, such as special rapporteurs, independent experts and working groups that submit report to the main sessions of the Council concerning a wide range of human rights issues and country situations.

 The Council works actively also in between of the main sessions.
 Most importantly, if needed, it can gather to a special session.
-By the end of 2015 the Council had held 24 special sessions of which the latest one addressed the human rights situation in Burundi.
+By the end of 2015 the Council had held 24 special sessions.

-In addition, the Universal Periodic Review (UPR) is undertaken mainly in between of the main Council sessions by assigned working groups.
-The UPR is a new mechanism of the Council with a main purpose to systematically study the human rights situation of each Member State every four years.
+In addition, the Universal Periodic Review (UPR) is undertaken mainly in between of the main Council sessions in meetings of an assigned working group.
+The UPR is a new mechanism of the Council with a main purpose to systematically study the human rights situation of each Member State every five years.
 The reviews are conducted three times a year, focusing on the human rights situation of approximately 15 countries at a time.

 The Office of the High Commissioner of Human Rights compiles a document of the human rights situation of the state under review gathering information from a variety of sources.
 The state under review is also entitled to submit in writing its own statement concerning the situation.
 The other Member States of the UN are entitled to participate in the review and present comments and questions to the state under review.
 After the exchange of views, the Secretariat shall prepare a draft report, which includes conclusions of the reviewed human rights situations and possible recommendations for improvement.
 The human rights situation in Finland was reviewed for the first time in April 2008 and for the second time in 2012.
 The following review is due to be held in spring 2017.

-In addition to the aforementioned activities, the Council may invite working groups and forums at any time of the year to address thematic questions such as the rights of indigenous people and minorities, racism and right to development.
+In addition to the aforementioned activities, working groups and forums meet throughout the year to address thematic questions such as the rights of indigenous peoples and minorities, racism and right to development.

 The Office of UN High Commissioner for Human Rights (UNHCHR) was created based on the recommendations of the World Conference on Human Rights in Vienna in 1993.
 Jordanian Zeid Ra'ad Al Hussein assumed the post of the seventh High Commissioner of Human Rights in September 2014.
 The High Commissioner and his Office spearhead the human rights work of the United Nations whilst the overall mission of the Office of the High Commissioner is to promote the protection of human rights in all parts of the world.